GSoC 2018 Reports: Integrate libFuzzer with the Basesystem, Part 1

 Another compiling issue is related to the sanitizers.
 Whenever there is failed check with sanitizers, the program will abort with backtrace information like this:

-.
+of llvm-symbolizer.
 However, if we compile some dynamic

-libraries, which are needed by llvm-symbolizer
+libraries, which are needed by llvm-symbolizer, with

 sanitizers (because some userland programs with sanitizers also need